Warming up for exercise

 Cool-down after exercise

-The cool-down should be at a lower intensity than the main session and should bring the body temperature and heart rate closer to pre-exercise levels.
-Additionally, waste by-products of exercise will be flushed from the muscles and tissues, accelerating recovery before the next training session.
+Don’t come to an abrupt stop when completing your exercise, particularly if it has been high intensity.
+Instead you should cool-down by exercising at a lower intensity than the main session and bring the body temperature and heart rate closer to pre-exercise levels.
+By performing a cool-down, waste by-products of exercise will be flushed from the muscles and tissues, accelerating recovery before the next training session.

-For example: the cool-down should be a minimum of five to 10 minutes light CV, jogging or walking is ideal.
+For example: the cool-down should be a minimum of five to 10 minutes light cardio, jogging or walking is ideal.

 Flexibility for exercise